interlay/interbtc-spec/docs/source/spec/replace.rst

 executeReplace
 --------------

 The to-be-replaced Vault finalizes the replace process by submitting a proof that it transferred the correct amount of BTC to the BTC address of the new Vault, as specified in the ``ReplaceRequest``.
-This function calls *verifyAndValidateTransaction* in :ref:`btc-relay`.
+This function calls *verifyAndValidateTransaction* in :ref:`btc_relay`.

 Specification
 .............